Growth Trends for Related Jobs

 Many people fear that, without their high school diploma, job options will be limited.
-While this holds true for certain professions, it is still possible to find entry-level jobs that do not require you to have a high school diploma or a GED, provided you meet the other job qualifications that the employer is looking for.
+While this holds true for certain professions, it is still possible to find entry-level jobs or full-time jobs that do not require you to have a high school diploma or a GED, provided you meet the other job qualifications that the employer is looking for.
 Identify the skills you possess that can be seen as an asset to employers, and focus on finding jobs in that field.
 Work experience may also be considered for these job positions, but not all.
 Many of these positions may require different skills like communication skills, social media skills, computer science skills like data entry, being able to answer phone calls, using problem-solving skills, proofreading and soft skills in your skillset.

 According to the Bureau of Labor Statistics (BLS), automotive service technicians and mechanics do not need to possess high school diplomas.
 They do, however, have to have vocational training or be willing to conduct on-the-job training so that they learn the skills and knowledge they need for success.
 Technicians and mechanics work on cars for maintenance, inspection and repair.
 In this field, you can find a job at a private auto repair shop or work for a large auto dealership in the repair and maintenance department.
 The BLS states that in May 2008 the median hourly wage for an auto technician or mechanic -- including commission -- was $16.88.